AndyFeinberg/methyl_entropy/README.txt

-This folde contains all code for the analysis dependencies.R: contains all dependencies and installing file for analysis file_path.R: contains all intermediate and final file locations mainFunctions_sub.R: contains all functions used in other scripts
+This folder contains all code for the analysis dependencies.R: contains all dependencies and installing file for analysis file_path.R: contains all intermediate and final file locations mainFunctions_sub.R: contains all functions used in other scripts